THE GUERNSEY LITERARY & POTATO PEEL PIE SOCIETY

 BY MARY ANN SHAFFER & ANNIE BARROWS

 Apart from the slightly irksome title, The Guernsey Literary & Potato Peel Pie Society is an intriguing and heart-warming novel written through a series of letters.
+Popular with book clubs.

 It begins with Juliet Ashton, a writer living in post Blitz London who, whilst grappling with writer’s block, receives a letter from a Guernsey islander who comes across her name in a second-hand book.
 Juliet writes back to Dawsey and in time to everyone in the curious literary society.

 The letters unravel the tales of the Guernsey Literary Society that turns out to be a fake book club enabling the islanders to hide secrets from the Germans who had occupied the Channel Islands during WW2.

 It’s a book about the civilian casualties of war in an occupied but not war-torn territory.
 It’s about forbidden love stories, living with ‘the enemy’ and the heartache of displaced families that provoked plenty of discussion amongst our group.